-Talking to yourself
+Talking to yourself.

 We all do, at times.
-Not the classic horror movie style talking to yourself, maybe it’s just practicing a tough conversation in your head, maybe that little voice in your head telling you that you can’t do something and holding you back from the success you deserve.
+Not the classic horror movie style talking to yourself, Maybe you’re just practicing a tough conversation in your head.
+Perhaps it’s that little voice in your head telling you you can’t do something and holding you back from the success you deserve.
 Those silly doubts just as you’re about to go and present to your team, or pitch for new business – we all get those from time to time, why not doubt the doubts?

 Introverts tend to be more reflective than extroverts which can be good or overdone.
 But do introverts talk to themselves?
 No, not in any way that’s different to everybody else.